 The Plan provides that it is administered by a committee of two or more members of the Board of Directors of the Company who are selected by the Board.
 The Board has designated the Compensation Committee of the Board to serve as the committee administering the Plan.
 The Compensation Committee selects those persons who shall become participants (who can be employees of the Company or any of its subsidiaries or consultants, directors or other persons providing services to the Company or any of its subsidiaries), determines the types of awards to be granted and establishes the applicable terms, conditions, performance criteria, restrictions and other provisions of such awards.
-The Compensation Committee may delegate all or any portion of its responsibilities or powers under the Plan to persons selected by it.
-If the Compensation Committee does not exist, or for any other reason determined by the Board, and to the extent not prohibited by applicable law or the applicable rules of any stock exchange, the Board may take any action under the Plan that would otherwise be the responsibility of the Compensation Committee.
+The Compensation Committee does not exist, or for any other reason determined by the Board, and to the extent not prohibited by applicable law or the applicable rules of any stock exchange, the Board may take any action under the Plan that would otherwise be the responsibility of the Compensation Committee.

 The maximum number of Common Shares that may be delivered to participants and their beneficiaries under the Plan shall be a total of 1,750,000 Common Shares plus the Prior Plan Recycled Shares less any Interim Grants.
 Any Common Shares covered by an award that are not delivered on an unrestricted basis, for example, because the award is forfeited, canceled, settled in cash, or used to satisfy the applicable tax withholding obligation, shall not be deemed to have been delivered for this purpose and shall not be added to the Common Shares available for grants under the Plan.
-If the exercise price of any option granted under the Plan, or the tax withholding obligation with respect to any Award granted under the Plan, is satisfied by tendering Common Shares to the Company, the number of Common Shares tendered shall be deemed delivered for purposes of determining the number of Common Shares available for delivery under the Plan and shall not be added to the Common Shares available for grants under the Plan.
-If Common Shares are repurchased by the Company with proceeds received from the exercise of an option granted under the Plan, the Common Shares repurchased shall be deemed delivered for purposes of determining the number of Common Shares available for delivery under the Plan and shall not be added to the Common Shares available for grants under the Plan is approved by shareholders, the limit on the number of shares that may be delivered pursuant to incentive stock options shall be 1,750,000 Common Shares.
+If the exercise price of any option granted under the Plan, or the tax withholding obligation with respect to any Award granted under the Plan, is satisfied by tendering Common Shares to the Company, the number of Common Shares tendered shall be deemed delivered for purposes of determining the number of Common Shares available for delivery under the Plan and shall not be added to the Common Shares available for grants under the exercise of an option granted under the Plan.
+If Common Shares repurchased by the Company with proceeds received from the exercise of an option granted under the Plan, the Common Shares repurchased shall be deemed delivered for grants under the Plan.
+If Common Shares repurchased shall be deemed delivered for grants under the Plan.
+If Common Shares repurchased shall be deemed delivered for grants under the Plan.
+If Common Shares repurchased shall be deemed delivered for grants under the Plan.
+If Common Shares repurchased shall be deemed delivered for grants under the Plan.
+If the Plan is approved by shareholders, the limit on the number of shares that may be delivered pursuant to incentive stock options shall be 1,750,000 Common Shares.